jacobmmorgan/School-Notes/Journalism/Journalism Day 8.md

 #### Brian Sumpter
-Born & raised in Healdsburg, sonoma county
+Born & raised in Healdsburg, Sonoma county
-Was a stringer in high school for the local paper Graduated
+Was a stringer in high school for the local paper Graduated high school in 79
 Went to SFSU